Trumpcare: Obama Tells Democrats If Donald Trump And Republicans Gut Obamacare, Brand Republican Health Care Plan Trumpcare

 As reported by the Associated Press, a number of Democrats are suggesting many Americans might face a gap in coverage – assuming that the Republicans actually replace Obamacare with anything at all.
 While the Republicans may quickly make major changes to Obamacare – perhaps eliminating it entirely – they are now saying it may be six months or more before they even come up with any proposals for the Trumpcare replacement.

 It seems likely that the number of untreated illnesses among Americans will rise significantly once Obamacare has been eliminated by the Republicans in Congress and Donald Trump in the White House.
-When combined with the problems that will no doubt result from Trump administration and congressional changes to the Medicare, Medicaid and veterans hospital programs, the mortality rate in the United States just might start ticking up again.
+When combined with the problems that will no doubt result from Trump administration and congressional changes to the Medicare, Medicaid, and veterans hospital programs, the mortality rate in the United States just might start ticking up again.

 So it’s perhaps not surprising that by branding these changes Trumpcare Obama hopes to tie all of the problems that result from eliminating or massively reducing Obamacare to the incoming Trump administration.
 When the upcoming election cycle rolls around – the next congressional elections are in 2018 – many of the people who voted for Donald Trump may demonstrate in the voting booth that they regret their decision.